About Fiona Lake

 What used to be commonly known as 'the bush' is now usually referred to by those living on the coast as 'the outback'.
 Many people say you can't define it.
 But to me 'the outback' is a place where you can't see from one fence to another.
 Where all you can hear is the sound of the wind in the trees or grass and all you can smell is natural.
 Where you look around and can't see the 'hand of man' anywhere.
 Where it would have looked the same, more or less, 100 or 200 years ago.

 After oxygen and water, food is the most critical element we need to survive.
-We must look after those who grow our own food, if for no other reason than to ensure our own survival.
+We must look after those who grow our own food, and our natural environment, if for no other reason than to ensure our own survival.
+It is vital that every person on the planet understands that the daily choices we all make, affect the environment - whether or not the effects are right in front of our face, or not.

-The photographs and information on this website exists thanks to the station managers and owners that have allowed me to visit the properties they are responsible for.
-Thank you to everyone who has helped me to record station life and thank you to all those who do so in future.
+The photographs and information on this website exists thanks to farm and station managers and owners allowing me to visit the properties they are responsible for.
+Thank you to everyone who has helped me to record life in rural and outback regions, and thank you to all those who do so in future.

-The generation of cattlemen and women in their 70s today were born at the same time as the Royal Flying Doctor Service (RFDS), in the depression years when wood-fired steam engines were pumping up bore water in remote areas.
-They went to school around the time of the Second World War and began work when bronco horses were used to brand calves, packhorses carted the camp gear around and drovers took weeks to deliver fat cattle to saleyards and abattoirs.
-Increasingly trucks were used to cart cattle instead of drovers and the beef crash of the 1970s had a lasting effect on station employment.
+The generation of men and women in their 80s today were born at the same time as the Royal Flying Doctor Service (RFDS), in the depression years when wood-fired steam engines were pumping up bore water in remote areas.
+They went to school around the time of the Second World War and began work when bronco horses were used to brand calves, packhorses carted the camp gear around, drovers took weeks to deliver fat cattle to saleyards and abattoirs, and grain harvesters were pulled by horses.
+After the second world war, mechanisation really took off.
+Increasingly trucks were used to cart cattle instead of drovers and the beef crash of the 1970s had a lasting effect on cattle station employment.
 The Brucellosis and Tuberculosis Eradication Campaign (BTEC) helped increase helicopter and motorbike mustering during the 1980s.
 Satellites beamed television into remote areas in the late 1980s and the development of reliable telephone and internet services through the 1990s brought significant social changes.
 Camping out is now becoming increasingly uncommon, windmills are disappearing in favour of submersible pumps and timber cattle yards are being replaced by steel.

 Some of the links to online publicity & stories etc: